cmudig/tempo-ql/README.md

 ## Quickstart

 You may first want to create a conda environment or other virtual environment to install packages in.
-Clone the repo, cd into it and run `pip install -e .`.
+Clone the repo, cd into it and run `pip install .`.

 In `demo.ipynb`, we show how to use the query language using MIMIC-IV in OMOP format.
 You can run that notebook to explore how TempoQL enables simple, readable and precise queries on EHR data.
+We recommend installing JupyterLab (`pip install jupyterlab`), then running a JupyterLab instance (`jupyter lab`) in this repo directory, and opening and running `demo.ipynb`.

 ## Example Usage